100yann/Bash-Git-Commands/README.md

 git fetch [remote] [branch] - downloads from a specific branch git pull [remote] [branch] - same as fetch but automatically integrates those changes to your working directory.
 If [remote] or [branch] aren't specified it will default to origin and whatever your current branch is tracking respectivelly

+git rebase - used as an alternative to merging or a cleanup tool.
+It will move or combine a sequence of commits to a new base commit.
+If you have a main and secondary or more branches, when you merge you will continue having your linear secondary or more branches, going parallel with your main branch.
+With rebase, your secondary branch will start from the end of the main branch.
+Rebasing will recreate all your secondary branch commits on the tip(end) of the main branch. *Never rebase commits that are already shared with others.*

 adding a file/directory within a .gitignore file will stop git from tracking changes to these files and commiting them; asterisk *.extension* will ignore all files with the specified extension, folder/ will ignore an entire directory